Evan-Coleman/Navius/docs/roadmaps/08-api-versioning.md

 # API Versioning Roadmap

 ## Overview
-A pragmatic approach to API versioning for our Rust Axum backend, focusing on URL path-based versioning for simplicity and clarity.
+A pragmatic approach to API versioning for Navius, focusing on URL path-based versioning for simplicity and clarity.

 ## Current State
 Our application requires a structured approach to API versioning to support evolution while maintaining backward compatibility.